Online Since 1999 Site Secure

 • Power cable

 While you don’t get any real accessories with the Three 5G Broadband router, there are a few things in the box beyond the router itself.
-You also get a SIM card – which is required for it to connect to a 5G network – and a power cable, which of course is needed to actually turn it on and use it.
-Then there’s a small manual too, to guide you through setting up and using the Three 5G Hub, though we’ve also included setup instructions below.
+You also get a SIM card – which is required for it to connect to a 5G network – a power cable, and an Ethernet cable for using a wired connection.
+Then there are two manuals too – one from the manufacturer of the device and one from Three themselves.
+They guide you through setting up and using the Three 5G Hub, though we’ve also included setup instructions below.

 How to set up Three 5G Broadband